17 Best Chickens For Beginners: For Eggs, Meat, Show Purposes

 • Save

-These are heavy egg-laying chickens as they can lay up to 200 eggs a year.
+These are heavy egg-laying chickens that can lay up to 200 eggs yearly.
 Delaware is docile and friendly.

-These make very little noise, so they’re best for beginners who are looking to raise chickens for the first time.
+These make very little noise, so they’re best for beginners looking to raise chickens for the first time.

 Delaware is also good in terms of meat production.
 They lay large brown eggs that produce a lot of meat.